-If anyone is to be found spontaneously breaking into song and dance, it is the Entertainer personality type.
-Entertainers get caught up in the excitement of the moment, and want everyone else to feel that way, too.
-No other personality type is as generous with their time and energy as Entertainers when it comes to encouraging others, and no other personality type does it with such irresistible style.
+If anyone is to be found spontaneously breaking into song and dance, it is people with the ESFP personality type (Entertainers).
+They get caught up in the excitement of the moment and want everyone else to feel that way too.
+No other type is as generous with their time and energy when it comes to encouraging others, and no other type does it with such irresistible style.

-It’s not just talk either – Entertainers have the strongest aesthetic sense of any personality type.
-From grooming and outfits to a well-appointed home, Entertainer personalities have an eye for fashion.
-Knowing what’s attractive the moment they see it, Entertainers aren’t afraid to change their surroundings to reflect their personal style.
-Entertainers are naturally curious, exploring new designs and styles with ease.
+It’s not just talk either – ESFPs tend to have the strongest aesthetic sense of any personality type.
+From grooming and outfits to a well-appointed home, they have an eye for fashion.
+Knowing what’s attractive the moment they see it, they aren’t afraid to change their surroundings to reflect their personal style.
+This type is naturally curious, exploring new designs and styles with ease.

-The biggest challenge Entertainers face is that they are often so focused on immediate pleasures that they neglect the duties and responsibilities that make those luxuries possible.
-Complex analysis, repetitive tasks, and matching statistics to real consequences are not easy activities for Entertainers.
-They’d rather rely on luck or opportunity, or simply ask for help from their extensive circle of friends.
-It is important for Entertainers to challenge themselves to keep track of long-term things like their retirement plans or sugar intake – there won’t always be someone else around who can help to keep an eye on these things.
+The biggest challenge they face is that they are often so focused on immediate pleasures that they neglect the duties and responsibilities that make those luxuries possible.
+Complex analyses, repetitive tasks, and matching statistics to real consequences are not easy activities for people with the ESFP personality type.
+They’d rather rely on spontaneous opportunities or simply ask for help from their extensive circle of friends.
+It is important for ESFPs to challenge themselves to keep track of long-term things like their retirement plans or sugar intake – there won’t always be someone else around who can help to keep an eye on these things.

-Entertainers recognize value and quality, which on its own is a fine trait.
-In combination with their tendency to be poor planners though, this can cause them to live beyond their means, and credit cards are especially dangerous.
-More focused on leaping at opportunities than in planning out long-term goals, Entertainers may find that their inattentiveness has made some activities unaffordable.
+ESFPs recognize value and quality, which on its own is a fine trait.
+In combination with their tendency to be poor planners, though, this can cause them to live beyond their means, and credit cards are especially dangerous.
+More focused on leaping at opportunities than in planning out long-term goals, they may find that their inattentiveness has made some activities unaffordable.

-Entertainers are welcome wherever there’s a need for laughter, playfulness, and a volunteer to try something new and fun – and there’s no greater joy for Entertainer personalities than to bring everyone else along for the ride.
-Entertainers can chat for hours, sometimes about anything but the topic they meant to talk about, and share their loved ones’ emotions through good times and bad.
-If they can just remember to keep their ducks in a row, they’ll always be ready to dive into all the new and exciting things the world has to offer, friends in tow.
+ESFPs are welcome wherever there’s a need for laughter, playfulness, and a volunteer to try something new and fun – and there’s no greater joy for these personalities than to bring everyone else along for the ride.
+They can chat for hours, sometimes about anything but the topic they meant to talk about, and they share their loved ones’ emotions through good times and bad.
+If they can just remember to keep their ducks in a row, they’ll always be ready to dive into all the new and exciting things that the world has to offer, friends in tow.